 It features easily customizable typefaces, colors, and other variables, several navigation patterns, and a layout-agnostic philosophy.
-It is presented on the NewFolder GitHubrepo without nearly enough code comments or documentation.
+It is presented on the NewFolder GitHub repo with some helpful code comments, but not nearly enough documentation.

-But hey, if you reallywant to see what NewFolder can do, there's also the NewFolder-Demo Github repo.
+But hey, if you really want to see what NewFolder can do, there's also the NewFolder-Demo Github repo.
 It's a simple demo page that shows off every feature.
-(Including the work-in-progress stuff).